INOVUES GLAZING SHIELD™ SYSTEM

 A SUSTAINABLE FACADE RETROFIT METHOD

-By preserving the building envelope and using its primary components as part of the solution, INOVUES’ non-intrusive retrofit method will protect the existing facade and window systems and extend their useful life.
+By preserving the building envelope and using its primary components as part of the solution, INOVUES’ non-intrusive retrofit method protects the existing facade and window systems and extends their useful life.

-INOVUES Glazing Shields can revitalize the performance of building enclosures, improve the quality and thermal comfort of the indoor environment, and reduce heating and cooling energy consumption and peak energy demands.
+INOVUES Glazing Shield system revitalizes the performance of building enclosures, improves the quality and thermal comfort of the indoor environment, and reduces heating and cooling energy consumption and peak energy demands.

-At a fraction of the cost and time it takes to rip out and replace the existing windows, our retrofit solution can provide similar performance results to the replacement options.
+At a fraction of the cost and time it takes to rip out and replace the existing windows, INOVUES' retrofit solution provides the same benefits as the replacement options.

-INOVUES' non-intrusive Glazing Shields can result in no disruption to the building or occupants, no damage to the building envelope, and no construction-related waste that needs to be shipped to landfills, which makes our solution more cost effective and environmentally friendly.
+INOVUES' non-intrusive Glazing Shield system causes no disruption to the building or occupants, no damage to the building envelope, and no construction-related waste that needs to be shipped to landfills, making it more cost-effective and environmentally friendly.

 Diagram: Wall section diagrams comparing INOVUES’ non-disruptive retrofit method to other conventional facade and glazing retrofit practices (Diagram based on: Mic Patterson - Enclos).